iesl/CSFCube/datasheet.md

 A: Yes.

 Q: How will the dataset will be distributed (e.g., tarball on website, API, GitHub)?
 A: GitHub.
-Please use the appropriate [release](https://github.com/iesl/CSFCube/releases) to download salient releases of the dataset.      s
+Please use the appropriate [release](https://github.com/iesl/CSFCube/releases) to download salient releases of the dataset.

 Q: When will the dataset be distributed?
 A: The dataset has been publicly available since March 3rd 2021.